sirthias/borer/README.md

 ### Transforming Existing Encoders / Decoders

-If your type is not a case class but can somehow be constructed from or deconstructed to any available Encoder or Decoder respectively, you can rely on the `compose` and `map` methods available on Encoders / Decoders:
+If your type is not a case class but can somehow be constructed from or deconstructed to any available Encoder or Decoder respectively, you can rely on the `contramap` and `map` methods available on Encoders / Decoders:

 ```scala
 import io.bullet.borer.{Encoder, Decoder}